-This report makes the following recommendations :
+This report makes the following recommendations to Cabinet:

 - 1. That this update report be noted; and - 2.
-That the Cabinet be recommended to approve the next steps set out in Section 3 of this Report for the development of the Maidstone Town Centre Strategy.
+That the next steps set out in Section 3 of this Report for the development of the Maidstone Town Centre Strategy be approved.